The Oregon Zoo is open 9 a.m. to 6 p.m. Sunday through Thursday and 9 a.m. to 8 p.m. on Friday and Saturday

 Online advance-purchase tickets only

 All guests, including members, must reserve their tickets in advance online.
+All visitors, including children under the age of 2, must have a timed ticket reservation.
 Tickets are for specific dates and times and are available up to 10 days in advance of the current date.
 Purchases are limited to 10 tickets per reservation, and can be printed or scanned from mobile phones for entry.
-State guidelines note that social gatherings should be limited to your household or no more than 6 if the gathering includes those from outside your household.
 Guests must arrive at the zoo within 10 minutes of their scheduled time.
-All visitors, including children 2 and under, must have a timed ticket reservation.
-If a guest feels sick before their reservation, we ask that they not visit the zoo.
+If anyone feels sick before their reservation, we ask that they not visit the zoo.

-For zoo members: Members must show photo ID along with their reserved ticket when entering the zoo.
+For zoo members: all named members must show photo ID along with their reserved ticket when entering the zoo.
+Additional guests may not be substituted for named cardholder reservations.
 Membership cards are not required since ID numbers will be printed on the tickets.
 (All member visits require online reservations at this time.
 Each named member, child or infant (under 2), or guest must have their own reservation.
 All children and guests must arrive with a named cardholder with a photo ID.)

 Capacity limits and physical distancing reminders

 To ensure adequate physical distancing, attendance is limited for each timed-entry period.
-Staff are stationed throughout the zoo to help monitor areas where lines can form.
 Physical distancing markers are placed to assist guests in avoiding crowds.
 Keep an eye out for blue "Paws for Safety" markers along the route.
 Please work together to look for this paw print and other safety or directional signage and follow the guidance provided.
 During this limited-capacity reopening, there is no re-entry once guests have left the zoo.

-Face masks are required for everyone 5 years and older while visiting.
+Beginning June 1, 2021, face masks are required for everyone 5 years and older at entry and in indoor spaces, including exhibits, restrooms, restaurants and shops.
+Masks are encouraged in outdoor areas.
 Face shields, if worn, must be accompanied by a properly worn face mask.
 Per CDC guidance, you may wear two-layered or folded balaclavas or gaiters, but not bandanas or masks with exhalation valves or vents.
 In some cases, accommodations can be made for individuals with a medical condition that makes it hard to breathe or a disability that prevents them from wearing a mask.
-To request an accommodation, call 503-226-1561 (press 4) or email firstname.lastname@example.org.
+To request an accommodation, call 503-226-1561 (press 4) or email email@example.com.
 Please contact us at least 48 hours prior to your visit date, as accommodations must be scheduled in advance, and are by reservation only.

-Guests must follow a one-way path through the zoo.
+Some areas are a one-way path.
 Some indoor and high-touch areas remain closed.
-The following activities, exhibits and facilities are not available:
+The following activities, habitats and facilities are not available:

 - Forest Hall (indoor elephant viewing)